Wegner's Ising gauge spins versus Kitaev's Majorana partons: Mapping and application to anisotropic confinement in spin-orbital liquids: Application: Anisotropic confinement

 where the sum extends over all sites $i$ in both sublattices.
 Using Eqs.~\eqref{eq:majorana-rep} and~\eqref{eq:s-t-partons}, which imply $\tau^y = \iu b^1 b^3$ and $\mathsf{s}^z \tau^y = \iu b^2 b^4$, the gauge-invariant Majorana bilinears can be rewritten in terms of local orbital and spin-orbital operators, respectively,

-The first term of this Hamiltonian has a natural interpretation in the spin-orbital language as a polarizing field for the orbital degree of freedom and may arise in physical systems with orbital degeneracies from pressure/strain \cite{kugel82}.
+{Note that this result was also obtained by an inverse calculation (i.e. starting with the Majorana representation of the spin-orbital operators to obtain expressions in terms of $\sigma^x_{i,i\pm \hat{x}}$ and $\sigma^y_{i,i\pm \hat{y}}$ at the end of Sec.~\ref{sec:gauge-invariant-electric-field}).} The first term of this Hamiltonian has a natural interpretation in the spin-orbital language as a polarizing field for the orbital degree of freedom and may arise in physical systems with orbital degeneracies from pressure/strain \cite{kugel82}.
 The second term aims at aligning spin and orbital degrees of freedom at each site along a certain direction.

 Finally, as shown earlier \cite{ufps20,chulli21}, the Zeeman magnetization along $\hat{z}$ can be written (up to a constant) in terms of a (gauge-invariant) chemical potential for the matter fermion

 where the chemical potential $\mu=-2h$.